defold/doc/docs/en/tutorials/war-battles.md

 The empty project template is not 100% empty so we should fix that:

-1. Open the file *main/main.collection*.
+1. Open the file "main/main.collection".
 2. Mark the game object "logo" in either the outline or the editor.
 3. Delete the game object.
-4. Delete the file *main/images/logo.png* (you find it in the assets view).
+4. Delete the file "main/images/logo.png" (you find it in the assets view).
-5. Delete the file *main/logo.atlas* (you find it in the assets view).
+5. Delete the file "main/logo.atlas" (you find it in the assets view).

 Now the project is totally empty.
 You can verify this by selecting <kbd>Project ▸ Build</kbd> from the menu.
 This will launch the game and you should see nothing but a black window.

 ## Drawing the game map

 Your game needs a setting, a map.
 The map that you are going to draw will be made out of tiles, small images that are put together like a mosaic into a larger image.
 In Defold, such an image is called a *Tile map*.
 In order to create a tile map, you need to import an image file that contain the various tiles.
 You then need to specify the size of the tiles, margins and padding on that image.
-This setup is done in a file called a *Tile source*.
+This setup is done in a file of a type called *Tile source*.

 1. Download the "War Battles" asset package.
 The file is a ZIP archive that you have to unpack on your hard drive.

    <a class="btn btn-primary btn-xs-block btn-icon" href="//storage.googleapis.com/defold-doc/assets/war-battles-assets.zip">Download asset package<span aria-hidden="true" class="icon icon-download"></span></a>

-2. Drag the file *map.png*, which contains all tiles, from the asset package to the folder *main* in the *Assets* view of your project.
+2. Drag the file "map.png", which contains all tiles, from the asset package to the folder "main" in the *Assets* view of your project.

 3. <kbd>Right click</kbd> the folder *main* and select <kbd>New ▸ Tile source</kbd>.
 This will create a new tile source file.
-Name the file "map.tilesource".
+Name the file "map" (full name "map.tilesource").

    ![map](images/war-battles/map_tilesource.png)

 4. The new tilesource file opens automatically in the editor.
-Set the *Image* property of the tile source to the image file */main/map.png*.
+Set the *Image* property of the tile source to the image file "/main/map.png".
 The easiest way to do that is to click the resource selector by the *Image* property to bring up the resource selector.
-Then select the file */main/map.png*:
+Then select the file "/main/map.png":

     ![tilesource](images/war-battles/tilesource.png)

     The tiles are 16⨉16 pixels in the source image with no margins or padding so there is no need to alter the default properties of the tile source.

 5. <kbd>Right click</kbd> the folder *main* and select <kbd>New ▸ Tile map</kbd>.
-Name the file "map.tilemap".
+Name the file "map" (full name "map.tilemap").
 The tile map is automatically opened in the editor view.

-6. Set the *Tile source* property of the new tile map to */main/map.tilesource*.
+6. Set the *Tile source* property of the new tile map to "/main/map.tilesource".

 7. Select "layer1" in the *Outline*.